-We note that in some other machine learning contexts the obtained performance may seem low if not horrendous, however in these very complex classification scenarios it is inline with expectations as shown in previous works~\cite{sokolovsky2020machine},~\cite{Dixon2017Classification-basedNetworks}.
-Moreover, after accounting for the simulated trading assumptions, the performance is still potentially profitable (precision in Table~\ref{tab:perfMetricsES}).
+We note that in some other machine learning contexts the obtained performance may seem low if not horrendous, however, in these very complex classification scenarios, it is in line with expectations as shown in previous works~\citep{sokolovsky2020machine,Dixon2017Classification-basedNetworks}.

 It should be noted that by design our hypotheses are tested on market microstructure-based feature space.
 By rejecting the null hypotheses we cannot claim that these findings hold for an arbitrary feature space, but rather for the proposed one.
-By running the experiments with the feature selection and model optimisation steps, we make an informal effort to expand the findings to a flexible feature set and model configuration.
-Even though we have made the best effort to unify the experiment design, the feature spaces slightly vary between the two methods, which may have some impact on the results.
+By running the experiments with the feature selection and model optimisation steps, we make an informal effort to expand the findings to a flexible feature set and a model configuration.
+Also, even though we have made the best effort to unify the experiment design, the feature spaces slightly vary between the two methods, which may have some impact on the results.

 Similar test statistics numbers across Tables~\ref{tab:RQ1}-\ref{tab:RQ3} are resulting from the small group sizes and similar pairwise measurement variable comparison outcomes.